mufkuw/m-paperless/docs/setup.md

   Docker Compose route takes care of that.
-- The layout of the folder structure for your documents and data remains the same, so you can just plug your old docker volumes into paperless-ngx and expect it to find everything where it should be.
+- The layout of the folder structure for your documents and data remains the same, so you can just plug your old docker volumes into M-Paperless and expect it to find everything where it should be.

-Migration to paperless-ngx is then performed in a few simple steps:
+Migration to M-Paperless is then performed in a few simple steps:

 1. Stop paperless.